-- 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and - 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.
+- how your CoC assisted providers in developing project-level anti-discrimination policies that are consistent with the CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination; - 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and - 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.

 1. SLC CoC created a CoC Anti-Discrimination Policy in 2021 through community conversations.
-This policy affirms our CoC's commitment to Fair Housing, the HUD Equal Access Rule, and the Violence Against Women Act in all our CoC funded housing and services.
-This policy also includes resources for filling discrimination complaints as needed.
+This policy affirms or CoC's commitment to Fair Housing, the HUD Equal Access Rule, and the Violence Against Women Act in all our CoC funded housing and services.
+This policy also includes resources for filling discrimination complaints as need.
 This policy is publicly available and all CoC funded projects are asked to include it in their program manuals and leases and/or adopt a similar policy.
 SLC CoC has shared this with all CoC funded projects and sought feedback.
 In the future, the CoC Anti-discrimination policy will be reviewed at least annually by our CoC funded projects, our governing board, and our Racial Equity & Accountability Project (REAP) team.
-SLC CoC offers annual training opportunities on LGBTQIA2S+ affirming care ND racial equity training opportunities.
+2. SLC CoC offers annual training opportunities on LGBTQIA2S+ affirming care ND racial equity training opportunities.
 These trainings are required by the CoC in order to work towards safety for all those experiencing homelessness.
 3. During SLC CoC's annual NOFO competition, all Coc grantees must submit a copy of their policies related to discrimination for evaluation.
 This includes agency-wide policies, programs specific policies & procedures, relevant sections of lease agreements, a housing first assessment form, and a copy of any open findings from HUD.
 These policies are reviewed and scored for compliance with the CoC Anti-Discrimination Policy during our annual ranking & review process.
 Grant reviewers are recruited from a diverse set of stakeholders including the local Human Rights Office, the REAP Team, VSP agencies, and our CoC Governance board.
 Grant reviewers receive training beforehand on CoC scoring criteria, including adherence to the CoC Anti-Discrimination Policy.
 4. CoC funded agencies are held accountable to the CoC Anti-Discrimination Policy through our local competition for the annual CoC NOFO funding.
 Projects that do not integrate racial equity, culturally responsive care, and LGBTQIA2S+ affirming care are in danger of reallocation in our CoC local competition.
 Additionally, the CoC coordinator conducts bi-annual site visits with all CoC funded agencies and a key focus of these visits is racial & LGBTQIA2S+ equity.
 The CoC coordinator uses these visits to be clear about expectations, offer resources, and discuss potential consequences of not adhering to the Non-Discrimination Policy.